This is a list of tests to perform on a slave node after kickstarting it.

 During and after latest boot in /var/log/messages:

-Do the /data and /datc directories have reduced # of inodes and reserved space for root?
+Does the /data directory have reduced # of inodes and reserved space for root?

 Do /boot, /lib/modules not contain vestiges of old kernels, etc?